How to Open a Food Truck: Starting a Food Truck Business Steps

 What Do You Need to Start a Food Truck Business?
 (Checklist)

-Food trucks are wildly popular restaurants, contributing to a $2B per year mobile food business industry in the US alone.
+Food trucks are wildly popular restaurants, contributing to $374.9m in revenue in Canada alone.
 Food trucks often have innovative food options that are hyper-niche.
 They have the additional benefit of being portable, serving as an ideal food choice for outdoor festivals, sporting events, communities of businesses, tourists, and other large groups of people on the go.
 A flexible, non-traditional way of opening a restaurant.

 So, how do you turn your dream of starting the first ramen burrito food truck (let us know if this already exists…) into a real mobile food truck business?
 How do you figure out where to bring your truck, how to control food waste, and how to measure your growth without wasting too much cash along the way?